February 13, 2026

-The 12 Skills Separating Elite Enterprise AEs from Everyone Else in 2026
+The 12 Skills Separating Elite AEs from Everyone Else in 2026

-This is the reality for most enterprise SaaS Account Executives right now.
+This is the reality for most Account Executives right now.

-We have spent the past 18 months working with dozens of enterprise sales teams, dissecting what separates the top 10% of AEs from everyone else.
-What follows are the 12 skills that matter most, why they matter, and what you can do about it.
+We have spent the past 24 months working with dozens of sales teams, dissecting what sets the top AEs apart from the rest.
+We talk about acquiring, optimising, and modernising critical sales skills to drive significantly more revenue without growing headcount.
+What follows are the 12 skills that matter most, why they matter, and what you can do about them.

 1. Outcome-Based Selling

 Every conversation must anchor to one of three things: revenue gained, cost reduced, or risk mitigated.
-If you cannot articulate how your solution moves those levers, you are already losing.
+If you cannot articulate how your solution moves those levers, you will struggle.

 The AEs who sell outcomes create urgency.
-The ones who sell product get stuck in evaluation limbo.
+The ones who sell features get stuck in a bloated funnel, and the deals mostly end up in Closed Lost.

 2. Financial Storytelling